 - Plug your Instant Pot into the outlet.
 It will beep once and say OFF.

-- Check the sealing ring to make sure it is attached (this is a good habit you want to ingrain).
+- Check the sealing ring to make sure it is properly attached (this is a good habit you want to ingrain).

 - Attach the lid.
 You’ll know it’s attached properly when you hear beeps.